 And then – this sunset view of the Arno and the Ponte della Carraia ends our Florence walk.

-You have now seen the best of Florence in one day and it’s time to head back to where you area staying – or find a hotel room if you suddenly decided to stay in Florence and now have to find a hotel room?
+Now you know what to see in Florence.
+You have seen the top sights and maybe it’s time to head back to where you are staying – or find a hotel room.
+It’s possible that you decided to stay in Florence and now have to find a hotel room?